How to Grow Basil

 Latin Name: Ocimum basilicum is the most common but there are a number of types such as Basil tenuiflorum or Holy Red Basil.

-Where to grow Basil
+Where to grow basil

 We grow basil in the greenhouse in various size pots.
 They make a great companion plant for tomatoes.
 They also grow well in the garden in a sheltered sunny spot or on a windowsill.
 It’s a very versatile plant but needs warmth to thrive.

-How to sow Basil seeds
+How to sow basil seeds

 A key to good results is the quality of the seeds.
 The good news is that the seeds can maintain their viability for 4-5 years if they are kept in a cool dry place.
 The seeds are easy to germinate.
 Use a good quality seed compost.
 It can be tempting to sow the seeds too thickly, something we have done in the past.
 Sow thinly so it is easier to transplant the seedlings .
 Cover the seeds with a thin layer of vermiculite or fine compost.
 Water the seeds and then keep them moist during germination.
-Keep the temperature around 21-24OC to optimise germination.
+Keep the temperature around 21-24oC to optimise germination.
 They will grow well in a propagator or if you are growing your seedlings indoors select a warm sunny windowsill and you should get excellent results.

-How long does Basil take to germinate?
+How long does basil take to germinate?

 The seeds can start germinating in as little as 5 days but usually take 10-14 days.
 If you are growing indoors then cover them with a clear plastic bag to keep their environment humid.
 It is important to take this off when the seeds have germinated to avoid damping off.

-When do you transplant Basil seedlings?
+When do I transplant basil seedlings?

 The main thing is the plants have enough room to grow.
 We will usually split the seedlings up and plant 2 or 3 in a pot and then gradually increase the size of the pot.
 The final size of the pot will determine how big the plant grows.
 We will limit this if the plant is remaining on the windowsill but often put plants in 1 or 2 litre pots to grow on as a companion plant in the greenhouse.

-Does Basil grow outside?
+Does basil grow outside?

 Yes you can transplant your plants outdoors in the summer.
 It is important that you harden your plants off slowly by gradually moving them outside during the day to get used to the conditions.
 If you don’t do this you may stunt the plants if the weather is too cold..

-How do I care for my Basil plants?
+How do I care for my basil plants?

 If you follow a few simple steps, you will have quality basil leaves all summer.
 Make sure you keep the plants well-watered.
 They will benefit from some plant feed over the summer to encourage leaf growth.
 Just follow the instructions on your chosen feed.